-Pipelines in a water supply system must be of sufficient carrying capacity to maintain adequate pressure at the most remote or highest fixture.
+Pipe lines in a water supply system must be of sufficient carrying capacity to maintain adequate pressure at the most remote or highest fixture.
+Under the maximum probable fixture use, minimum adequate pressure is generally to 6.8kgs, but may be more, depending on the equipment being supplied.
 Relatively high service pressures which can create high water velocities in pipe lines would allow use of smaller pipes to satisfy fixture use.
 However, high velocity tends to cause whistling and humming.
-Reduction of pressure by the use of a pressure reducing valve, in an attempt to eliminate such a condition, may reduce pipe line capacities below hich is adequate for maximum probable use.
+Reduction of pressure by the use of a pressure reducing valve, in an attempt to eliminate such a condition, may reduce pipe line capacities below that which is adequate for maximum probable use.
 When high service pressures are in effect, either continuously or periodically, the application of a pressure reducing valve will be successful only when the installed pipe line is of adequate size to satisfy the system demand at the lower pressure.
 When actual water demands are unknown, the valve size should be no less then the existing pipe size.